Skip to navigation Skip to content

 5

-When there is a change in circumstances, the student's living arrangements need to be correctly recorded.
-Depending on the allowance the student is eligible for, update the required screens as per the below:
+When there is a change in circumstances, the student's living arrangements must be correctly recorded.
+Update the required screens for the allowance the student is eligible for, see:

 After the new living arrangement details are recorded, update the new study details.
 See Table 3.